 PM Modi also applauded the “rule of law” in Uttar Pradesh.
 “Parents used to live in fear and uncertainty about the safety of their daughters.
 This has changed.
 Those who harass our sisters and daughters know they can not escape the law and order,” he said ironically only months after the Hathras gang rape that brought widespread criticism for the state government’s handling of crime against women, especially Dalit women.

-The 2017 Unnao rape case had also revealed UP’s mishandling of sexual crimes.
+The 2017 Unnao rape case also revealed UP’s mishandling of sexual crimes.
 It took two years to punish BJP leader and MLA Kuldeep Singh Sengar accused of raping a minor and only after she tried self-immolation outside the CM’s residence and her father died in judicial custody.

-According to the latest data (2019) on the National Crime Records Bureau (NCRB), UP is the largest contributor (14.7%) to crime against women in the country.
+According to the latest data (2019) from the National Crime Records Bureau (NCRB), UP is the largest contributor (14.7%) to crime against women in the country.
 The data from the previous report also indicates the same.

 As per the report, UP’s conviction rate of crimes against women is fourth-highest at 55.2.
 However, Mizoram which is tops in this metric has a conviction rate of 88.3 followed by Manipur (58) and Meghalaya (57.3) [view PDF].